Derek McInnes: Millwall

 On 24 June 2006, it was announced that McInnes had finally come to an agreement to be released from his contract and he subsequently joined Millwall.
 The then-Lions boss Nigel Spackman gave McInnes the captain's armband with the comment: "Every Millwall player on that pitch should be a Derek McInnes."
 McInnes scored once during his spell with Millwall, his goal coming in a 3–2 defeat to Cheltenham on 26 August 2006.

 St Johnstone

 McInnes left Millwall on a free transfer during the January 2007 transfer window, returning to Scotland to sign for St Johnstone late on New Year's Day.
 He made his debut for the Perth club on 6 January, against Ayr United in the Scottish Cup at McDiarmid Park.

-International
+International career

 International recognition came late to McInnes as he made his Scotland debut on 21 August 2002, coming on as a substitute for the last ten minutes against Denmark in a friendly.
 Three months later, against Portugal, he was a substitute once again, coming on midway through the first half.